-Derm DMs: Can My Facial Roller Cause Acne?
+Derm DMs: Is My Facial Roller Causing My Acne?

 Can Facial Rolling Cause Acne?

-According to Dr. Zeichner, there are two reasons using a facial roller can cause acne.
-The first is if you use your facial roller on dirty skin.
-He explains that this could trap dirt and oil on the skin’s surface, which could block pores and lead to pimples.
+According to Dr. Zeichner, the answer is yes.
+There are two reasons using a facial roller can cause acne, and both have to do with a lack of cleansing.
+The first reason is if you use your facial roller on dirty skin.
+He explains that this could trap dirt, oil and other pore-clogging gunk on the skin’s surface, which could lead to pimples.
 The second is if the facial roller itself is dirty.
 It’s essential to clean your facial roller after every use.

 How to Clean a Facial Roller